Newsletter Submission Criteria

 - Submissions must inform the industries about unique opportunities; high-impact, far-reaching or major events; or wide-spread industry news.

-- Specific or smaller scale events can be submitted if they are open to everyone and/or are free to the public.
+- Specific or smaller scale events can be submitted only if they are open to everyone and/or are free to the public.
 Paid events may be allowed in the Media Digest section if you submit coverage by an online media outlet.

 - Events requiring attendees to be a member of a specific group will not be accepted.